 What is EFT & Why Do I Care?

-Interviewing a therapist (more info: Questions to Ask a Therapist) is important but also knowing what the best mode of therapy to actually treat your burning issue is a consideration.
+Interviewing a counselor (more info: Questions to Ask a Therapist) is important but also knowing what the best mode of therapy to actually treat your burning issue is a consideration.

 And when it comes to treating relationship issues, there is no better modality than Emotionally Focused Therapy.